MGQ-EX/Paradox/EX Readme.txt

 		Backend Items Affected:  Fixed Ability Menu

 *Developer Version*
-08-26-2015	Error Reported By LostDGod In Script: Basic Enemy HP Bars v2.1 EX 0.5l		Updated To Handle Going Into 'Config" Menu While In Battle
+08-31-2015	Error Reported By LostDGod In Script: Basic Enemy HP Bars v2.1 EX 0.5l		Updated To Handle Going Into 'Config" Menu While In Battle,
-		DatabaseTextEnglish.rvtext Typo In Skill - 2493; Skill - 2654 Not Changed As Translation Is "Power: Variable"
-		Backend Items Affected: Fixed Logic Error In UCO, Updated ScriptText
+		Handle Error "Unable To Find Map" For Maps Not Yet Implemented, Handle Error "Unable To Play Music" For Music Not Found DatabaseTextEnglish.rvtext Typo In Skill - 2493; Skill - 2654 Not Changed As Translation Is "Power: Variable" Backend Items Affected: Fixed Logic Error In UCO, Updated ScriptText Implemented DatabaseTextEnglish Updates From Casian Sarpe Socaci Updated EX Readme To Include High Res World Map (I Still Want Better, Such Is Greed...)
+		Added/Changed Graphics Files 'sys_iti.png' And 'sys_loc.png' Rounding Off The Edges Added/Changed Bonus Features:
+		* "Grant Me Power!"
+Function Changed To "Enlighten Us!"
+As It Deals With Experience
+		* "Grant Me Power!"
+Now Gives A Nice Stat Boost To Selected Actor
+		* "View World Map With Warp Points" Will Display The World Map With All Warp Points Displayed
+		  Note: This Is Not The High Res Version, Currently For R&D